nikitabogdan/pocket-scale-calculator/readme.md

 I heard you like Pocket Operators, so I made Pocket Scale Calculator for your Pocket Operator (v.0.6).

 This console app is a helper tool for calculating scales for [Teenage Engineering Pocket Operator](https://teenage.engineering/products/po) PO-33/PO-133 & PO-35/PO-137* series.
-It was inspired by [https://punkyv4n.me/po-33-scale-app](https://punkyv4n.me/po-33-scale-app/), but I wanted to make a desktop console version with pocket operator vibes, so here we are.
+It was inspired by [https://punkyv4n.me/po-33-scale-app](https://punkyv4n.me/po-33-scale-app/), but I wanted to make an ancient-looking desktop console version with pocket operator vibes, so here we are.

 <img width="733" alt="terminal profile icon" src="https://user-images.githubusercontent.com/107914638/174764479-71575b0c-8d04-44ac-a7aa-f6825d45ce23.png">